5 Health Benefits Of Frankincense Essential Oil & Exactly How To Use It

 You can also diffuse frankincense or dab the oil on your pulse points for its anti-anxiety and mood-boosting aromatherapy benefits.
 If you're sick with a cold, allergies, sinus infection, or another respiratory issue, add a few drops of frankincense to a chest salve and apply.

 You may be wondering if frankincense is safe to ingest.
-Studies describe Boswellia extract, also called olibanum, as safe and tolerable and having a low toxicity.
-The Food and Drug Administration (FDA) lists it as a safe substance and permits its use as a food additive.
+Studies10 describe Boswellia extract, also called olibanum, as safe and tolerable and having a low toxicity.
+The Food and Drug Administration (FDA) lists it as a safe substance and permits its use as a food additive11.
 That being said, there's a wide range of essential oils on the market, and their formulations don't undergo FDA scrutiny.
 Ingestion of any essential oil as a supplement is best done in capsule form and in the smallest amount.

 Potential side effects.

-Frankincense has few reported side effects and is generally considered safe.
+Frankincense has few reported side effects12 and is generally considered safe.
 When taken as a supplement, the rare side effects may include stomach upset, acid reflux, nausea, and diarrhea.
 Before trying frankincense, talk to your doctor first about any potential medication interactions or issues with underlying health conditions.
 Pregnant women should avoid ingesting frankincense.

 Frankincense is a versatile, tried-and-true essential oil.
 Whether you use it as a soothing joint or chest rub, as an aromatherapy tool to calm you, or as an antiseptic agent for oral hygiene, frankincense will become a go-to oil in your arsenal.